krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - If you need programmatic and console access, you can use cross account IAM roles.

 __Performance optimizations__:
-- S3 does support at least 3,500 PUT, COPY, POST, DELETE, or 5,500 GET HEAD requests per second per prefix in a bucket.
+- S3 does support at least 3,500 PUT, COPY, POST, DELETE, or 5,500 GET HEAD requests per second __per prefix__ in a bucket.
+  - to reach 10,000 PUT/sec, you simply distribute the requests across multiple prefixes
+  - A prefix is the logical path before the object name.
+  - Example objects: bucket/logs/a/file1 preffix is: logs/a
 - You can increase, read or write performance by parallelizing reads.
+  - multiple requests happen at the same time instead of sequentially
 - You can use Byte-Range Fetches.
 - You can retry requests for latency sensitive applications
 - you can combine S3 and EC2 in the same region for better performance.